If you own an empty property, Council Tax is normally payable. This applies to properties which are any of the following:

 If your property has been unoccupied for a long time

-We now charge 200% Council Tax on properties that have been empty for two years or more, and 300% Council Tax for properties that have been empty for five or more years.
+From 1 April 2024, we will charge 200% Council Tax on properties that have been empty for between one and five years, 300% Council Tax on properties that have been empty for between five and ten years, and 400% Council Tax on properties that have been empty for ten years or more.
 This is with the aim of reducing the number of long-term empty properties in our area, so we can get as many as possible back into use for local people.

 In some situations, when leaving a property unoccupied has been unavoidable, you may be eligible for an exemption from the Council Tax which is normally payable.